SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Tuples as Return Values
 ~~~~~~~~~~~~~~~~~~~~~~~

-Functions can also return a tuple as their return type.
+Functions can return a tuple as their return type.
 This enables a function to return a combination of values as part of one compound return:

 .. testcode:: functionParameters